+The foundation of the KUH rests on the opening of the Central Hospital of Kuopio in 1959.
 Nowadays, the KUH is one of the five university hospitals in Finland taking care of almost one million people in the region of Eastern and Central Finland.
 The KUH is a tertiary referral centre for cancer care, providing high-level specialized medical care for many other medical disciplines and educating the highest number of medical professionals in Finnish health care.
-The KUH conducts internationally renowned research activities with 4.700 employees, 92.000 patients, 450.000 outpatients, 2.400 births and 20.000 surgeries yearly.

 The number of new cancer cases diagnosed or treated in the KUH has figured to about 2.500 during the last five years.
+Since 2019 in collaboration between the Kuopio University Hospital and the University of Eastern Finland the cancer care and research was restructured to form KUH Cancer Centre.
+The Centre is a specialised cancer treatment and research network organization.